2013 Moorilla Hobart International

-The 2013 Moorilla Hobart International was a tennis tournament played on outdoor hard courts.
+The 2013 Moorilla Hobart International was a men's tennis tournament played on outdoor hard courts.
 It was the 20th edition of the event and part of the WTA International tournaments of the 2013 WTA Tour.
 It took place at the Hobart International Tennis Centre in Hobart, Australia from 6 through 12 January 2013.
+Unseeded Elena Vesnina wo the singles title.